Proto-Athabaskan language: New consonant reconstruction

-The asymmetric lack of retroflex fricatives in the Proto-Athabaskan inventory appears as a surprising gap, but Leer argued against them being distinguished from *š and *ž: "In my reconstruction, PA lacked distinctively reflexed *šʳ and *žʳ as opposed to plain *š and *ž".
-Although Leer did not include *ʔ and *h in his list of reconstructed consonants, those two proto-phonemes nevertheless appear in a variety of reconstructions in the same article and hence it can be assumed that they are indeed part of his proto-phoneme inventory.
+Leer has argued for an asymmetric lack of retroflex fricatives in the Proto-Athabaskan, saying that "PA lacked distinctively reflexed *šʳ and *žʳ as opposed to plain *š and *ž".
+Although Leer did not include *ʔ and *h in his list of reconstructed consonants, those two proto-phonemes nevertheless appear in a variety of reconstructions in the same article.

-Vowel reconstruction
+Vowels

 Leer also offered a vowel system consisting of four long or full vowels and three short or reduced vowels which are more centralized.